axon04/ecom-backend/src/docs/Issues.md

 ### LazyInitializationException

-failed to lazily initialize a collection of role: com.shockweb.db.domain.entity.user.UserEntity.address: could not initialize proxy - no Session.
+failed to lazily initialize a collection of role: com.shockweb.db.domain.entity.UserEntity.address: could not initialize proxy - no Session.
 > Fixed with `@Transactional` on the service method.